 The culture of Mexico has undergone a tremendous transformation over the past few decades and it varies widely throughout the country.
 Many Mexicans live in cities, but smaller rural communities still play a strong role in defining the country's collective vibrant community.

 Languages of Mexico

 Religions of Mexico

 "Much of Mexican culture revolves around religious values and the church, as well as the concept of family and inclusiveness," said Talia Wagner, a marriage and family therapist in Los Angeles.
 Around 82 percent of Mexicans identify themselves as Catholic, according to the CIA, although many have incorporated pre-Hispanic Mayan elements as part of their faith.
 Christian denominations represented include Presbyterians, Jehovah's Witnesses, Seventh-Day Adventists, Mormons, Lutherans, Methodists, Baptists and Anglicans.
 There are also small communities of Muslims, Jews and Buddhists.

-Mexicans put a high value on hierarchy and structure in business and family matters.
+Family is one of the most important elements in Mexican society, according to History.com.
 Especially outside of cities, families are typically large and Mexicans are very conscious of their responsibilities to immediate family members and extended family such as cousins and even close friends.

 Hosting parties at their homes plays a large part of Mexican life and making visitors feel comfortable is a large part of the values and customs of the country.